 No, you don't have to live in Vermont or New Hampshire.
 But you must reside in the United States or Puerto Rico to become a client.
 We are allowed, per the regulatory authorities, to take a limited number of clients in states other than Vermont.
 You can see the states in which our clients live here.

 No. Investments are not guaranteed.
 All investments may lose money, including possible loss of principal.
 That being said, we will work to build real diversification into your portfolio.
 For example, in a severe financial crisis, United States Treasury bonds historically do better than most other asset classes.
-When fear reigns, investors around the world have sought the shelter of the U.S. Treasury.
+When fear takes over, investors around the world have sought the shelter of the U.S. Treasury.

 Yes, at the moment you need $25,000 of investable assets before we can take you on as a client.
 However, if you have less than that and are interested, please contact us when you reach that level.
 Our clients range from just over our minimum to above $10,000,000.
 We are interested in helping people across the savings spectrum.